matteodem/graphqlizer/README.md

 })
 ```

-Graphqlizer makes great use of the provided simple schema configuration to infer the graphql type fields (`Int`, `Float` etc) and if it's optional or required (`!`).
-It is possible to be more granular by providing an input and type simple schema to define the graphql fields.
+Graphqlizer uses the provided simple schema configuration to infer the
+graphql type fields (`Int`, `Float` etc) and if it's optional or required (`!`).
+It is possible to be more granular by providing an input and type simple schema to
+define the graphql fields.

 ```js
 import { createCollectionSchema } from 'meteor/easy:graphqlizer'